hdShang/arxiv-daily/docs/cs-CL/2025-05-04/papers/250502078v1-leceval-an-automated-metric-for-multimodal-knowledge-acquisition-in-.md

 ---
 layout: default
-title: LecEval: An Automated Metric for Multimodal Knowledge Acquisition in Multimedia Learning
+title: "LecEval: An Automated Metric for Multimodal Knowledge Acquisition in Multimedia Learning"
 ---

 # LecEval: An Automated Metric for Multimodal Knowledge Acquisition in Multimedia Learning